s3yonsei/blocked_samples/README.md

 ### 2. glibc build
 To preserve entire callchain from user to kernel, glibc is should be rebuild with 'fno-omit-frame-pointer' flag.
 Brief instruction of rebuild glibc library is as follows.
 For the more detailed instruction, please refer to [this](http://www.yl.is.s.u-tokyo.ac.jp/~tosh/kml/how_to_build_and_use_glibc.html).
 We verified frame pointer is preserved in glibc-2.30.

+**Do not use "/usr" directory as --prefix, since the original glibc will be overwritten.**

 ```bash
 [Download glibc-2.30]
 $ cd ~/